 volunteer hours worth $269,762 to beautify Craighead County.

 Interested in becoming a Master Gardener volunteer in Craighead County?
 Contact Branon Thiesse, CEA-Staff Chair.

-To apply for the Craighead County Master Gardener program, print and complete the
+To apply for the Craighead County Master Gardener program, complete the application.

 Craighead County 4-H Youth Development Program

 Mastery, Independence, Belonging and Life Skills are the major core in the Craighead

 County 4-H Youth Program.
 4-H is a national youth organization that focuses on building

 a well rounded, confident, independent and courteous youth.
 4-H has a fit for everyone.

 With over 200 different project areas, a student can find virtually anything to fit